-[Section 43E inserted by No. 38 of 2011 s.
+[Section 43E inserted: No. 38 of 2011 s.
 26.]

 43F.
 Assistance and use of force to exercise power

 (1) This section applies in relation to the exercise of a power under this Division.

 (2) A licensing officer exercising the power may authorise as many other people to assist in exercising the power as are reasonably necessary in the circumstances.